PSPDFKit/react-native/ios/Experimental_Mac_Catalyst_Support.md

 #### Creating the CocoaPods Artifacts

 1. If you’re an existing customer, download PSPDFKit for iOS from the [customer portal](https://customers.pspdfkit.com/).
 Otherwise, if you don’t already have PSPDFKit, [sign up for our 60-day trial](https://pspdfkit.com/try/) and you will receive an email with the download instructions.
 2. Copy `PSPDFKit.xcframework` and `PSPDFKitUI.xcframework` in a writable location.
-We'll use the `~/Downloads` folder.
 3. Remove `strip-bitcode.sh` and `strip-framework.sh` from `PSPDFKit.xcframework/*/PSPDFKit.framework`:

 ```sh